PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-4. Empty!
-I will create a script that creates an empty file
+5.Execute.
+I will write a script that adds execute permission to the owner of the file.